 SECTION 2.
 ELECTION AND VOTING PROCEDURES.

 All Directors shall be elected At-Large.
 A nominating committee, composed of the Directors not currently up for election and the President, shall prepare a ballot.
 This ballot will be presented to the membership at the annual meeting in the fall or at any special meeting called for that purpose.
 At this time, nominations will also be taken from the floor.
 If, at the time nominations close, the number of nominees does not exceed the number of directors to be elected, the slate of nominees may be elected in toto by a majority vote of those present.
 Otherwise, the ballot of nominees will be mailed to all members not more than three business days after the annual meeting.
 Every member in good standing who has been registered as a member of this association for a minimum of thirty days shall be entitled to one vote.
-Ballots must be received prior to the close of business on the last business day in December.
+Ballots must be received prior to the close of business 30 calendar days after the General Membership Meeting.
 If there is a tie, there will be a run-off election to decide the winner.